eeoooue/hons-moorhouse-p/ObsidianVault/PDD/Quick Overview.md

 - release it regularly

 What benefit is there to my project:
-- are iterative aligners even available as CLI tools?
+- are any iterative aligners even available as CLI tools?
 - potentially bring single-state methods into the spotlight as candidates for further MSA research
 - potentially make a meaningful contribution to the exploration of multiple-objective approaches for MSA